Who Is This Credit Card Best For?

-- Travel accident insurance: This coverage is good for up to $1 million if you face loss of life or accidental dismemberment on a common carrier.
+- Travel accident insurance: This coverage is good for up to $1 million if you face loss of life or accidental dismemberment

-Bank of America offers standard security features on their credit cards including location verification, fraud monitoring and zero liability for fraudulent transactions.
+Bank of America offers standard security features on their credit cards including location verification, fraud monitoring, and zero liability for fraudulent transactions.

 The Bank of America Business Advantage Travel Rewards Card charges standard fees for this industry, although you won’t pay foreign transaction fees on purchases made abroad.